Skip to content

 Open Tolls

-At an open toll, you pay a fixed amount based on your vehicle classification at the toll booth found on a certain part of the highway.
+At an open toll, you pay a fixed fare based on your vehicle classification at the toll booth found on a certain part of the highway.
 Here are the expressways/highways that use the open toll system.

 Route Number